 - 'A good, clear protocol, nice and simple, which is really important.'

-- 'The advice on lifestyle and behaviour change, on the Healthy Hearts website, will be really helpful for staff at our practice.'
+- 'The advice on lifestyle and behavior change, on the Healthy Hearts website, will be really helpful for staff at our practice.'

-Below is a list of resources designed to help those working within Primary Care in West Yorkshire and Harrogate who are implementing phase one of the Healthy Hearts Programme.
+Below you will find a list of resources designed to help those working within Primary Care in West Yorkshire and Harrogate who are implementing phase one of the Healthy Hearts Programme.

 - Hypertension Treatment Guidance: contains detailed information for GPs in the area who are treating patients, under the age of 80, who have uncomplicated hypertension

 - Hypertension clinical searches: contains a summary of the three Healthy Hearts searches and a treatment guidance flowchart